hashimsharkh/mcp/src/amazon-sns-sqs-mcp-server/README.md

     style D fill:#fbb,stroke:#333,stroke-width:2px
 ```

 From a **security** perspective, this server implements resource tagging to ensure that only resources created through the MCP server can be modified by it.
-This prevents unauthorized modifications to existing Amazon MQ resources that were not created by the MCP server.
+This prevents unauthorized modifications to existing Amazon SNS/SQS resources that were not created by the MCP server.

 ## Key Capabilities